MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-physical-networking.md

 |20H2 and later|IEEE 802.1|VLAN Name (Subtype = 3)|
 |20H2 and later|IEEE 802.3|Maximum Frame Size (Subtype = 4)|

-## Publication and Changes to Requirements

-These requirements are also published in [Windows Hardware Compatibility Program Specifications and Policies](https://docs.microsoft.com/windows-hardware/design/compatibility/whcp-specifications-policies) page in the **Components and Peripherals Specification** under **Device.Network.Switch.SDDC**.

-Requirements for future Azure Stack HCI versions may change.

-## Network Architectures
+## Network traffic and architecture

+Network traffic can be classified by its direction.
+Traditional Storage Area Network (SAN) environments are heavily North-South where traffic flows from a compute tier to a storage tier across Layer-3 (IP) boundaries.
+This is a 3-Tier core-aggregation-access architecture.

+Hyper-converged infrastructure is more heavily East-West where a substantial portion of data traffic stays within a Layer-2 (VLAN) boundary.
+This is a 2-Tier spine-leaf architecture.

-Azure Stack HCI can function in various data center architectures including 2-tier (Spine-Leaf) or 3-tier (Core-Aggregation-Access) architectures.
+Azure Stack HCI works in both spine-leaf and core-aggregation-access data center architectures.

-In the following sections, we will more generally refer to concepts from the Spine/Leaf topology - which is commonly used with workloads that like Hyper-converged infrastructure which are heavily East/West - such as Top-of-Rack (ToR) switch however this should not be misconstrued as a support requirement.
+Here is some more information on network traffic by direction in Azure Stack HCI:

+### North-South traffic

+North-South traffic has the following characteristics:

+- Traffic flows out of a ToR switch to the spine or in from the spine to a ToR switch
+- Traffic leaves the physical rack or crosses a Layer-3 boundary (IP)
+- Includes management (PowerShell, Windows Admin Center), compute (VM), and storage (inter-site for stretched clusters) traffic
+- Uses an Ethernet switch for connectivity to the physical network

+### East-West traffic

+East-West traffic has the following characteristics:

+- Traffic remains within the ToR switch or switches
+- Traffic stays within the same rack and Layer-2 boundary (VLAN)
+- Includes storage traffic or Live Migration traffic between nodes in the same cluster and (if using stretched cluster) within the same site
+- May use an Ethernet switch (switched) or a direct (switchless) connection, as described in the next two sections.

 > [!NOTE]
->We highly recommend that all cluster nodes in the same site are physically located in the same rack and connected to the same ToR(s).
+>We highly recommend that all cluster nodes within a site are physically located in the same rack and connected to the same ToR switch or switches.

-## Network Traffic Patterns

-Network traffic can be classified by its direction.
-Whereas traditional SAN environments are heavily North/South where traffic flows from a compute tier to the storage tier across layer-3 (IP) boundaries (Core/Aggregation), Hyper-Converged Infrastructure is more heavily East/West where a substantial portion of data stays within a layer-2 (VLAN) boundary (ToR/Leaf).

-The following defines network traffic by direction in Azure Stack HCI:

-- **North/South**: Traffic that flows into or out of the cluster crossing a layer-3 (IP) boundary.
-This type of traffic has the following characteristics:
-    - Traffic that flows out of the ToR to the spine or in from the spine to a ToR.
-    - Management (Remote Desktop, PowerShell, etc.), virtual machine, and (if using a stretch cluster) storage traffic between sites
-    - Traffic that that leaves the physical rack and/or crosses a layer-3 boundary (IP)
-    - Must use an Ethernet switch for connectivity to the physical network

-- **East/West**: Traffic that flows in between nodes in the same cluster and stays within a layer-2 (VLAN) boundary.
-This type of traffic has the following characteristics:

-    - Traffic remains within the ToR(s)
-    - Includes storage traffic or live migration traffic between nodes in the same cluster and (if using stretch cluster) within the same site
-    - Traffic that stays within the same rack and layer-2 boundary (VLAN).
-    - May use an ethernet switch (switched) or direct (switchless) connection:
-        - **Switched connections**: Ensure the fabric bandwidth (including Multi-Chassis Link Aggregation Group used for path redundancy) is sufficient to minimize network congestion.
-This is typically referred to as the “non-blocking” bandwidth of the fabric by switch vendors.
-        - **Switchless connections**: Connections must be “full-mesh.”
-That is, every node must have a direct connection to every other node in the cluster.

-### Switched Design Requirements and Limitations
+## Using switched connections

-Besides using a network device that supports the required protocols for Azure Stack HCI, the most important aspect is proper sizing of the fabric.
+North-South traffic requires the use of switched connections.
+Besides using an Ethernet switch that supports the required protocols for Azure Stack HCI, the most important aspect is the proper sizing of the network fabric.

-It is imperative to understand the fabric bandwidth (non-blocking) that your switches can support and ensure that you minimize (or preferably eliminate) oversubscription of the network.
-Depending on your design, common congestion points and oversubscription (such as the [Multi-Chassis Link Aggregation Group](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group) used for path redundancy) can be eliminated through proper use of Subnets and VLANs.
+It is imperative to understand the "non-blocking" fabric bandwidth that your Ethernet switches can support and that you minimize (or preferably eliminate) oversubscription of the network.

+Common congestion points and oversubscription, such as the [Multi-Chassis Link Aggregation Group](https://en.wikipedia.org/wiki/Multi-chassis_link_aggregation_group) used for path redundancy, can be eliminated through proper use of subnets and VLANs.
 For more information, see [Plan Host Networking] topic.

-Work with your network vendor or network support team to ensure you network switches have been properly sized for the workload you are intending to run.

-### Switchless Design Requirements and Limitations

-East/West traffic can use a direct or back-to-back connection between nodes in the cluster.
+## Using switchless connections

-Azure Stack HCI supports switchless for all cluster sizes so long as each node in the cluster has a redundant connection to every node in the cluster.
-However, generally switchless is more beneficial for smaller (2 to 3 node) clusters.
+Azure Stack HCI supports switchless (direct) connections for all cluster sizes so long as each node in the cluster has a redundant connection to every node in the cluster.
+This is called a "full-mesh" connection.

+Generally speaking, using a direct switchless connection is more beneficial for smaller two-node and three-node clusters.

+East-West traffic can use switchless connections between nodes in the cluster.

-#### Advantages of switchless connections
+### Advantages of switchless connections

-- No Switch purchase is necessary for East/West Communication (still required for North/South traffic).
-This may result in lower CAPEX cost but is dependent on the number of nodes in the cluster.
+- No switch purchase is necessary for East-West traffic.
+A switch is required for North-South traffic.
+This may result in lower capital expenditures (Capex) costs but is dependent on the number of nodes in the cluster.
-- Since there is no switch, configuration is limited to the host which may reduce the potential number of configuration steps needed – As mentioned above, this value diminishes as the cluster size increases.
+- Since there is no switch, configuration is limited to the host, which may reduce the potential number of configuration steps needed.
+This value diminishes as the cluster size increases.

-#### Disadvantages of switchless connections
+### Disadvantages of switchless connections

-- More network adapters are required to provide redundancy; as the number of nodes in the cluster grows, this may result in a higher CAPEX cost.
+- More network adapters are required to provide redundancy.
+As the number of nodes in the cluster grows, this may result in a higher Capex cost.
-- More planning required for IP and Subnet addressing schemes
+- More planning is required for IP and subnet addressing schemes
-- Provides only local storage access; virtual machines, management, and other traffic requiring north/south access cannot share these adapters.
+- Provides only local storage access.
+VM traffic, management traffic, and other traffic requiring North-South access cannot use these adapters.
-- Generally does not scale well beyond 3 node clusters.
+- Generally does not scale well beyond three-node clusters.

 ## Next steps